hautonjt/data-pipeline/docs/pipeline.md

 NiFi is a versatile distributed data processor.
 NiFi allows you to create data processing graphs that can allow you to visually see how data will be processed.

-# How does it work?
+# How does NiFi work?
 NiFi operates using the concept of FlowFiles, which is just a container that can hold any data along with some attributes, which are essentially metadata.
 This means that FlowFiles inherently do not have any structure at all.

 Processors act on FlowFiles and transforms them in some way.
 There are a vast array of processors that cater to almost any use case, and for use cases that built-in processors are incapable of handling, NiFi also supports calling external scripts as well.
+You can integrate ML with NiFi directly using processors instead of interfacing with Kafka.

 ---

-# What is NiFi?
+# How does NiFi work?
 (2)

 Since FlowFiles have no structure, typically services need to be specified so the processor knows how to parse the FlowFile and what format to output it in.
 For example, the `JSONTreeReader` service reads the FlowFile and parses it into one or more JSON object for processing.
 The `JSONRecordSetWriter` writes an array of JSON objects as its output.

 Services are not limited to just parsing FlowFiles, they also provide services such as SSL authentication, OpenSearch integration, caching, lookups, and more.

+---

+# Part 2 - Configuration

 ---